 Context:

-Recorded in a “Walking with Your Whole Self” series in The FP Weekly Pay-What-You-Can Zoom Class on June 27, 2023.
+Now part of our Bonus Video Content for all donors, this lesson was recorded in a “Walking with Your Whole Self” series in The FP Weekly Pay-What-You-Can Zoom Class on June 27, 2023.

 Four consecutive lessons from that series have become permanent lessons at The FP: